scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ## `map`

-The `map` method steps through each element in the existing list, applying the algorithm you supply to each element, one at a time; it then returns a new list with all of the modified elements.
+The `map` method steps through each element in the existing list, applying the function you supply to each element, one at a time; it then returns a new list with all of the modified elements.

 Here’s an example of the `map` method being applied to the `oneToTen` list: